msichterman/webforestry/README.md

 </div>

-# Web Forestry – website development agency for growing businesses
+# Web Forestry – Website development agency for growing businesses
 Creating, managing, planting, conserving, and repairing your websites so you don't have to.

 ## Motivation